-Management has evaluated events and transactions for potential recognition or disclosure in the financial statements through March 22, 2017, the date the financial statements were available to be issued.
+Management has evaluated events and transactions for potential recognition or disclosure through March 28, 2018, the date the financial statements were available to be issued.

 Cash:

 At various times, cash in financial institutions may exceed federally insured limits and subject the Center to concentrations of credit risk.